helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 ..
 ```

 Arff... some changes applied into the master branch on the Readme are now conflicting with the changes we committed on the Readme in our feature branch (In other words, git is not smart enough to merge the changes and requires us to do it).
-Let's edit the Readme file to set things right.
+Let's edit the **README.md** file to set things right.

 README.md (before):
 ```